secretuniversity/secret-box-vite-template/README.md

 ### Secret Contract

-After cloning the repo, the following commands are run from the root of the project, from a terminal and apply to the secret contracts:
+After creating your own repository using this template, the following commands are run from the root of the project, from a terminal and apply to the secret contracts:

 | Command                | Action                                                    |
 |:---------------------  |:--------------------------------------------------------  |